Ugarz/cocovoit/readme.md

-# WIP simple covoit Lib
+# Simple carpooling library
-This is a simple test of a carpooling library.
+This is a simple test of a carpooling library, built with node and some ♥.

 - [Mocha Documentation](https://mochajs.org/)
 - [Shouldjs - Site Documentation](https://shouldjs.github.io/#assertion-be)